Pensions crisis: Shift from defined benefit to defined contribution pensions

 The Social Security Administration reported in 2009 that there is a long-term trend of pensions switching from defined benefit (DB) (i.e., a lifetime annuity typically based on years of service and final salary) to defined contribution (DC) (e.g., 401(k) plans, where the worker invests a certain amount, often with a match from the employer, and can access the money upon retirement or under special conditions.)
 The report concluded that: "On balance, there would be more losers than winners and average family incomes would decline.
 The decline in family income is expected to be much larger for last-wave boomers born from 1961 to 1965 than for first-wave boomers born from 1946 to 1950, because last-wave boomers are more likely to have their DB pensions frozen with relatively little job tenure."

 The percentage of workers covered by a traditional defined benefit (DB) pension plan declined steadily from 38% in 1980 to 20% in 2008.
 In contrast, the percentage of workers covered by a defined contribution (DC) pension plan has been increasing over time.
 From 1980 through 2008, the proportion of private wage and salary workers participating in only DC pension plans increased from 8% to 31%.
-Most of the shift has been the private sector, which few changes in the public sector.
+Most of the shift has been the private sector, with few changes in the public sector.
 Some experts expect that most private-sector plans will be frozen in the next few years and eventually terminated.
 Under the typical DB plan freeze, current participants will receive retirement benefits based on their accruals up to the date of the freeze, but will not accumulate any additional benefits; new employees will not be covered.
 Instead, employers will either establish new DC plans or increase contributions to existing DC plans.